mikolgawk/Finite-Temperature-MLIP-Benchmark/README.md

   `dtype_note` explaining how that was established.
 - **Checkpoints.** `mattersim-v1-1M` → `mattersim-v1-5M`; `grace-oam` moves
   from the shipped fp64 `GRACE-2L-OMAT-large-ft-AM` to an offline-recast fp32
-  artifact. `grace-mp` remains the one fp64 model in the updated catalog and is flagged as not precision-matched.
+  artifact. `grace-mp` remains the one fp64 model in the updated model config and is flagged as not precision-matched.
 - **MD settings.** `paper_configs` runs 80 000 steps × 0.25 fs (20 ps),
   recording every 10th frame, with `tdamp = 100 × timestep`, and excludes the